canalplus/rx-player/doc/api/minimal_player.md

 True by default.
 If set to "false", all code relative to BIF image parsing will be ignored during a build.

-<a name="env-bif"></a>
+<a name="env-barebone"></a>
 #### RXP_BAREBONE
-If set to true, no feature is activated by default and previously-defined environment variables here are all considered as false by default.
+If set to true, no feature is activated by default and all other environment variables are considered as false by default (unless set).

 For example, to only activate DASH, you could do:
 ```sh